 Are you looking for a super fun and easy winter-themed craft for toddlers?
-This Glow in the Dark Snowman Sensory Bottle will be an instant hit at home: Olaf-inspired Glow Bottle + Glowman the Snowman!
+These Glow in the Dark Sensory Bottles will be an instant hit at home: Olaf-inspired Glow Bottle + Glowman the Snowman!

 Why prepare a sensory jar?

 Sensory jars (or bottles) are also known as calming jars (bottles) or discovery bottles.

 They make an incredibly useful activity with multiple benefits:

 - fun family craft

 - children explore the world with their senses (there are lots of sensory bottles with different textures and properties)